lukegb/CTranslate2/README_ROCM.md

 wget -P "./tests/data" https://github.com/SYSTRAN/faster-whisper/raw/master/tests/data/physicsworks.wav
 ```

-Then you should be able to run.
-This per default does just one testrun with the medium model
+Then you should be able to run

 ```bash
 python faster_whisper_bench.py
 ```
+This per default does just one testrun with the medium model.
 I'm getting around `10.9-11.0s` on my RX6800 (with model loading included `13.7-13.8s`).

 ### whisperX